History of the Internet: X.25 and public data networks

-Based on international research initiatives, particularly the contributions of Rémi Després, packet switching network standards were developed by the International Telegraph and Telephone Consultative Committee (ITU-T) in the form of X.25 and related standards.
+Based on international research initiatives, particularly the contributions of Rémi Després, packet switching network standards were developed by the CCITT, which is now the International Telegraph and Telephone Consultative Committee (ITU-T), in the form of X.25 and related standards.
 X.25 is built on the concept of virtual circuits emulating traditional telephone connections.
-In 1974, X.25 formed the basis for the SERCnet network between British academic and research sites, which later became JANET, the United Kingdom's high-speed national research and education network (NREN).
 The initial ITU Standard on X.25 was approved in March 1976.
 Existing networks, such as Telenet in the United States adopted X.25 as well as new public data networks, such as DATAPAC in Canada and TRANSPAC in France.
-X.25 was supplemented by the X.75 protocol which enabled internetworking between national PTT networks in Europe and commercial networks in North America.
+The protocol formed the basis for the SERCnet network between British academic and research sites, which became JANET in the 1980s, the United Kingdom's high-speed national research and education network (NREN).

 The British Post Office, Western Union International, and Tymnet collaborated to create the first international packet-switched network, referred to as the International Packet Switched Service (IPSS), in 1978.
 This network grew from Europe and the US to cover Canada, Hong Kong, and Australia by 1981.
 By the 1990s it provided a worldwide networking infrastructure.

-Unlike ARPANET, X.25 was commonly available for business use.
-Telenet offered its Telemail electronic mail service, which was also targeted to enterprise use rather than the general email system of the ARPANET.
+X.25 was supplemented by the X.75 protocol which enabled internetworking between national PTT networks in Europe and commercial networks in North America.

-The first public dial-in networks used asynchronous teleprinter (TTY) terminal protocols to reach a concentrator operated in the public network.
-Some networks, such as Telenet and CompuServe, used X.25 to multiplex the terminal sessions into their packet-switched backbones, while others, such as Tymnet, used proprietary protocols.
-In 1979, CompuServe became the first service to offer electronic mail capabilities and technical support to personal computer users.
+Unlike the ARPANET and its protocols, X.25 was available for business use.
+In 1979, CompuServe became the first service to offer commercial electronic mail capabilities and technical support to personal computer users.
 The company broke new ground again in 1980 as the first to offer real-time chat with its CB Simulator.
+Telenet offered its Telemail electronic mail service, which was also targeted to enterprise use unlike the network mail system of the ARPANET.
 Other major dial-in networks were America Online (AOL) and Prodigy that also provided communications, content, and entertainment features.

-Many bulletin board system (BBS) networks also provided on-line access, such as FidoNet which was popular amongst hobbyist computer users, many of them hackers and amateur radio operators.
+Bulletin board system (BBS) networks also provided on-line access, such as FidoNet which was popular amongst hobbyist computer users, many of them hackers and amateur radio operators.

+Many of these public data networks went on to adopt TCP/IP and formed the infrastructure of the early Internet.